jmateutgx/documentation-site/content/travelgatex/release-notes/breaking-changes.md

 - Deprecated `booking` from `Query`.
 Reason: You can find it in query at HotelX.
 Finally removed on 2018-07-09 .
 - Deprecated `defaultSettings` from `Query`.
 Reason: You can find it in query at HotelX.
 Finally removed on 2018-07-09 .
 - Deprecated `mapping` from `Query`.
 Reason: You can find it in query at HotelX.
 Finally removed on 2018-07-09 .
 - Deprecated `hotel` from `Booking`.
 Reason: You can find it in query at HotelX.
+Finally removed on 2018-07-25 .
+- Deprecated `hotel` from `Quote`.
+Reason: You can find it in query at HotelX.
+Finally removed on 2018-07-25 .
+- Deprecated `hotel` from `Search`.
+Reason: You can find it in query at HotelX.
+Finally removed on 2018-07-25 .
+- Deprecated `hotel` from `Booking`.
+Reason: You can find it in query at HotelX.
+Finally removed on 2018-07-25 .
+- Deprecated `hotel` from `Quote`.
+Reason: You can find it in query at HotelX.
+Finally removed on 2018-07-25 .
+- Deprecated `hotel` from `Search`.
+Reason: You can find it in query at HotelX.
+Finally removed on 2018-07-25 .
+- Deprecated `hotel` from `Booking`.
+Reason: You can find it in query at HotelX.
 Expected removal on 2018-02-19 .
 - Deprecated `hotel` from `Quote`.
 Reason: You can find it in query at HotelX.
 Expected removal on 2018-02-19 .
 - Deprecated `hotel` from `Search`.
 Reason: You can find it in query at HotelX.
 Expected removal on 2018-02-19 .